Western Dubuque High School: Band

-Western Dubuque High School has had its ups in down in the music department.
-Early in the school history, it was known for its excellence in music, particularly in marching band.
-The Bobcat Marching Band, has made many national appearances, including at the Macy's Thanksgiving Day Parade, the Tournament of Roses Parade, the Cotton Bowl Parade, two Presidential Inauguration parades, the Indianapolis 500 parade, and the 2011 Allstate Sugar Bowl in New Orleans.
-The band consists of 80+ members and has won numerous division I ratings at state as well as best drumline, flags, hornline, and drum majors.
+The Bobcat Marching Band has made many national appearances, including at the Macy's Thanksgiving Day Parade, the Tournament of Roses Parade, the Cotton Bowl Parade, two Presidential Inauguration parades, the Indianapolis 500 parade, and the 2011 Allstate Sugar Bowl in New Orleans.
+The band consists of 50+ members and has won numerous division I ratings at state as well as best drumline, flags, hornline, and drum majors.
 As well as marching band, Western Dubuque High School offers concert band and jazz band, both in which have received division I at state contest.

 Choir

 Western Dubuque High School has three choirs.

-The concert choir offers more literature pieces and have many performances throughout the school year.
-There are also two show choir groups.
-The first is an all female junior varsity group called the "Aristocats".
-This group consist of 46 all female members that audition at the end of each school year.
-The group has several performances throughout the year and competes January through March around the state.
-The final group is called "5th Avenue".
-This group is a competitive co-ed varsity show choir group that consist of 42 singer/dancers, a band, and a crew that audition at the end of each school year.
+The concert choir offers more literature pieces and has many performances throughout the school year.
+There are two show choirs, all female junior varsity group called the "Aristocats" and "5th Avenue", a competitive co-ed varsity show choir group that consist of 42 singer/dancers, a band, and a crew.
 "5th Avenue" competes at the 3A level in Iowa, Wisconsin, Illinois, and Minnesota.
-This group has won numerous awards as well as made it finals in its 18 years of existence and continues to grow.
-"5th Avenue" is one of the well known and competitive 3A show choir groups in Iowa.
-They perform several times per school year and on top of their competition show they as learn a Halloween show which "5th Avenue" performs at their annual Halloween Hoot and a pops show which they perform at the end of the year.
-Both "5th Avenue" and "Aristocats" host 4 shows each year which include: the Halloween Hoot (an annual Halloween fair/show), the Holiday Cathedral Concert (an annual Holiday tradition which doesn't include dancing and held in a Basilica), the Winter Gala (Both groups first appearance with their competition shows), and they both host a show choir invitational called the MAIN EVENT which hosts many of the top show choir groups in the Midwest and has been well known ever since it started.
+They perform several competitions per school year along with their annual Halloween Hoot.
+Both "5th Avenue" and "Aristocats" host a show choir invitational called the MAIN EVENT which hosts many of the top show choir groups in the Midwest and has been well known ever since it started.